alexdvn/mobox/README.md

 ### Android
 * `Android 10` or higher is recommended.
 ### Device
-* Most Android cellphones can run `mobox` and DirectX 9 games using Mesa VirGL.
+* Most Android cellphones can run `mobox` and DirectX 9 games using Mesa VirGL and/or Vulkan Wrapper.
 * Snapdragon device with Adreno 6xx or Adreno 725-740 is recommended to achieve best performance and compatibility with Turnip+DXVK.
 ### Root
 * Root is not required.